-Brooke Grant is an agent for the President.
+Brooke Grant is an agent for the American President.

 When we first meet her she is a captain in the U.S. Marine Corps serving as military attache at the newly reopened embassy in Mogadishu, certainly not the most glamorous, or safe, duty assignments.

 29 years old, single and attractive.
 That last would have usually explained why she, through no desire on her part, was often "shown off at diplomatic affairs" instead of being put on "more meaty assignments" but in her case sexism gave way to the fact that her uncle was the current chairman of the Joint Chiefs of Staff and someone known for being very protective of her.
 This constantly irked the very determined and capable Grant who would prefer to be asked for harder assignments.
 She would definitely get what she desired.